-SEEK \triangle / SEEK \bigtriangledown : Press the SEEK up button or the SEEK down button to go to the next or to the previous station and stay there.
+SEEK \triangle / SEEK ∇ : Press the SEEK up button or the SEEK down button to go to the next or to the previous station and stay there.

-To scan stations, press and hold either SEEK button for two seconds until you hear a beep.
-The radio will go to a station, play for a few seconds, then go on to the next station.
+To scan stations, press and hold either SEEK button for two seconds until a beep sounds.
+The radio goes to a station, plays for a few seconds, then goes to the next station.
 Press either SEEK button again to stop scanning.

-To scan preset stations, press and hold either SEEK button for more than four seconds until you hear two beeps.
-The radio will go to the first preset station stored on the pushbuttons, play for a few seconds, then go on to the next preset station.
+To scan preset stations, press and hold either SEEK button for more than four seconds until two beeps sound.
+The radio goes to the first preset station stored on the pushbuttons, plays for a few seconds, then goes to the next preset station.
 Press either SEEK button again to stop scanning presets.

-The radio will only seek and scan stations with a strong signal that are in the selected band.
+The radio only seeks and scans stations with a strong signal that are in the selected band.